igodfrey92/invoke-atomicredteam/README.md

 Invoke Container

-The Dockerfile and entrypoint.sh scripts found in the root directory can be used to create a docker image containing atomic red  atomics and Invoke-Atonmic.
+The Dockerfile and entrypoint.sh scripts found in the root directory can be used to create a docker image containing atomic red  atomics and Invoke-Atomic.
 The following envionment variables can be defined at runtime:

 - test_id (string)
 - get_prereqs (bool)